nattyright/fatelore-new/content/lore/6-roleplay/Season-5-Support.md

 *Usage* 👈👈👈

-- To pause a thread, use `f.pause` within the thread itself.
+- To pause a thread, please use the `/pause` command within the thread itself.
 Doing so will lock the thread.

 *Ruling*